-Apply the Heading 1 paragraph style to the first paragraph, which will be the title of the chapter.
+Apply the Heading 1 paragraph style to the first paragraph, which is the title of the chapter.

 By default, the Heading 1 paragraph style is assigned to Outline Level 1.
-The assignment of paragraph styles to outline levels is done through Tools > Outline Numbering.
+The assignment of paragraph styles to outline levels is done through Tool Numb